upstash/examples/examples/healthcheck-qstash/README.md

   </p>
 </div>

 Welcome!
 This example showcases a uptime monitoring system to observe the stability of your API endpoints and web applications.
+It uses QStash for task scheduling, Upstash Redis as state store and Next.js, combined with beautiful ShadnUI.

 # Project Details

+The goal of this project is to create a serverless uptime status checker, without any long running server.
+To achieve this, we deploy Vercel Edge functions with Next.js, and schedule a job to this endpoints with QStash.
+Within these functions, we perform the ping operation and write the results to Upstash Redis using the proper data structures.
+On visit, we retrieve the data in Redis and render the page with Server Side Rendering.
+There are some additional features that uses Upstash management APIs.

 ## Scheduling Health Check for Specific Endpoint